Why Journal Your Travels and Your Life?

 You could make books for each of your travel destinations as a way to journal your travels.
 If you have never made one, I think you would be surprised to find just how quick and easy they are to make.

-Need some ideas to help as you journal your travels?
+Need some ideas to help as you journal your travels or travel journal questions?
 Writer’s block is real.
 You may just need to pick one of these ideas to get you started or keep the ideas at hand to help you recall events and moments from your day.

 I even ask my family what their favorite moments are from the day.
 Your traveling companions can be great in helping you remember or in bouncing ideas off of them.